-The 4th of July is known for barbeques, fireworks and celebrations -- but it is also the one day out of the year when dogs are likely to escape their yards and potentially get lost or hurt.
-Besides the fear of fireworks, here are some other things you should keep in mind to keep your pets safe this July 4th.
+The 4th of July is known for barbecues, fireworks and celebrations – but it is also the one day out of the year when dogs are likely to escape their yards and potentially get lost or hurt.
+Animal control sees an increase of 30-60 percent in lost dogs between July 4th and 6th.
+Here are some ways to keep your dog safe this Independence Day weekend.

 Keep them inside

 Even if you think your dog isn’t afraid of fireworks, it’s best to keep him inside during the holiday.
 Besides the show your city or town puts on, people may light off their own fireworks and the noise (as well as the sight) could scare your pets.
 Most pets will try to get away from the noise and may escape to the backyard.
 To keep their anxiety to a minimum and be sure they are safe and secure, keep them inside as soon as it starts to get dark.
 Never keep your dog outside on a leash or chain, as he could seriously injure himself if he tries to run while attached to something.

 If your dog is frightened of fireworks even when inside, you can also try the ThunderShirt, which is a vest that helps animals with anxiety and is available for all sized dogs.